gugarosa/leaflyer/README.md

 ### Scrap List of Strains

-Initially, one need to scrap/dump the list of strains (URL format) to proceed with the meta-data extraction.
+Initially, one needs to scrap/dump the list of strains (URL format) to proceed with the meta-data extraction.
 To accomplish such a step, one needs to use the following script:

 ```Python
 python scrap_strains_list.py -h